 The rest of the world hardly ever pays attention to Africa unless there are children starving or wars breaking out or an uprising in the government.
 These areas of Africa get all of the media attention and consequently are imprinted in the public consciousness as representative of the entire continent.
 Few people know that there are dozens of countries within Africa, many of which have governments that are functional and relatively peaceful.
 One of these is the West African nation of Nigeria.
-Rectify your ignorance and learn more about the nation of Nigeria by reading the articles on this website.Smile Dental Arts Centre -(dentist in Markham Ontario) is a proud sponsor of Nigeria-Government.com
+Rectify your ignorance and learn more about the nation of Nigeria by reading the articles on this website.(The HVAC Warehouse or thehvacwarehouse.ca) is a proud sponsor of Nigeria-Government.com

 What's going on in Nigeria?
 Up to date news here.

 Nigerians have a very long history.
 Archaeologists have been able to show that people were living in Nigeria as early as 9000 BC.
 There are many different kingdoms whose histories have influenced the living Nigeria, including the Nok, Kano, and Oyo, but today there are three major ethnic groups that make up the population, each with its own official language.
 They are the Hausa, the Igbo, and the Yoruba.
 There is also a small minority of Europeans living in Nigeria who are a holdover from the country's old days as a British Colony.